Phazorknight/Cogito/Readme.md

 	- Key to unlock door

 ### Known bugs:
-- The current implementation for the InputHelper broke the Mouse Interaction with Inventory Items.
-(Items can be used by right click, but no longer picked up and dropped by mouse left click.)
 - No collision check for carryables, wieldables or when you drop items.
 All of these can clip through walls if you stand too close to them.
 - Inventory / items:
   - Sometimes stackable item counts gets tripped somehow, resulting in picking up one item, but the stack goes up by 2, etc.